lawrencea13/LethalCompanyGameMaster/README.md

 *I know the code is disorganized and could be 10x better.
 Unfortunately, I won't be making it cleaner, the important parts are efficient.

 # Features
+- built-in menu, opened with the Insert key
 - Customizable server name and round message
 - Optional modifiers such as infinite sprint(you only), infinite credits, and infinite deadline
 - Customizable AI tweaks, mainly focused on speed adjustments